gasolin/foxbox/README.md

 - Edit source code in your host machine with any editor and have the files sync into the guest machine.
 - Compile in VM without setup environment and required libraries
+- Can test Firefox Nightly or B2G Desktop in bundled GUI environment

 ## Prerequisite